Chel White: Independent filmmaker

-Chel White began making independent short films after college, starting with a drawn-on-film animation titled Metal Dogs of India (1985).
+White began making independent short films after college, starting with a drawn-on-film animation titled Metal Dogs of India (1985).
 In 1991, White completed Choreography for Copy Machine (Photocopy Cha Cha), an animated film created solely by using the unique photographic capabilities of a photocopier to generate sequential pictures of hands, faces, and other body parts.
 The film is widely considered the first noteworthy animated film using this technique.
 The Washington Post describes it as "(a) musical frolic which wittily builds on ghostly, distorted images crossing the plate glass of a copier."

 The films that followed include Dirt (1998), Soulmate (2000), Passage (2001), Magda (2004), A Painful Glimpse Into My Writing Process in Less Than 60 Seconds (2005), Wind (2007), the feature film Bucksville (2011), the Donald Trump horror parody Little Donnie (2017), and Dreams of a Fallen Astronaut (2020) part of the Gratzfilm omnibus The One Minute Memoir.

-In 2002, as a poetic response to the tragedies of September 11, Chel White created New York to be part of the omnibus collection Underground Zero.
+In 2002, as a poetic response to the tragedies of September 11, White created New York to be part of the omnibus collection Underground Zero.
 The Chicago Tribune called White's film "an eerie paean to the city itself," and Bill Stamets of the Chicago Reader said, “Chel White’s New York makes a ruined city enchanted again: jets ascend in twilight, framed by silhouetted rooftops and cranes, and droplets sparkle like tiny diamonds as kids delight in the spray of fire hydrants."

 White's 2007 short film, Wind, was commissioned by Radiohead’s creative director Dilly Gent and the climate change awareness group Live Earth.
 The New York Times Magazine describes it as "(a) beautiful film, very moving, set to a poem by Antonio Machado and narrated by Alec Baldwin."
 Using a Robert Bly translation of the poem, Wind creates a metaphor for humanity's lack of planet stewardship.
 Along with eight other Live Earth commissioned films, "Wind" made its world premiere in the opening night program of the 2007 Tribeca Film Festival with keynote speaker Al Gore.